zspann/cssi-deli-counter-python/README.md

 # Deli Counter - Take a Number

 ## Objectives
-1. Practice building functions that use iteration and controlling their return values.
+1. Build functions that use iteration and controlling their return values.
-2. Practice manipulating lists (adding elements, removing elements, etc.).
+2. Manipulate lists (adding elements, removing elements, etc.).

 ## Instructions